 Precision Oncology Agent¶

-Part of the Precision Intelligence Network — one of 11 specialized agents sharing a common molecular foundation within the HCLS AI Factory.
+Part of the Precision Intelligence Engine — one of 11 specialized agents sharing a common molecular foundation within the HCLS AI Factory.

 Closed-loop precision oncology clinical decision support -- from paired tumor-normal genomics to Molecular Tumor Board packets.
 Part of the HCLS AI Factory.